Published Jul 2, 2021

 For example, If the number of nodes is ten and the threshold needed to sign a transaction is five, then the attackers would need to break into six nodes and steal the key shares.
 This is made more difficult by proactive security measures like key rotation that automatically move sensitive private key material between nodes.

-Assuming the MPC is implemented on secure hardware, this need to attack simultaneously on multiple fronts makes MPC significantly more secure than other private key storage methods like hot and cold wallets which have a single point of failure.
+Assuming the MPC is implemented on secure hardware, this need to attack simultaneously on multiple fronts makes MPC significantly more secure than other private key storage methods like hot and cold crypto wallets which have a single point of failure.

-Furthermore, the flexible governance enabled by MPC reduces the chances that rogue personnel could access a wallet and run off with the assets.
+Furthermore, the flexible governance enabled by MPC reduces the chances that rogue personnel could access a crypto wallet and run off with the assets.

 "I believe TSS (threshold signatures scheme) will reshape the landscape for wallets and custodian services.
 It is far superior to multisig." — CZ, Binance CEO

-Multisignature wallets share a similar goal with MPC implemented using a Threshold Signature Scheme (MPC TSS): They both distribute signing power among multiple parties.
+Multisignature crypto wallets share a similar goal with MPC implemented using a Threshold Signature Scheme (MPC TSS): They both distribute signing power among multiple parties.

-The difference is that multisig wallets are secured by several distinct on-chain signatures generated by different private keys, while MPC relies on a single signature created off-chain.
+The difference is that multisig crypto wallets are secured by several distinct on-chain signatures generated by different private keys, while MPC relies on a single signature created off-chain.

 Signing transactions off-chain with MPC has big benefits: